GENUKI CHS is perhaps unique in having not one but two sets of church pages:

 - Original Registers — Most of the older parish registers have been deposited at the Cheshire Record Office (CRO) in Chester, but some nineteenth-century and many twentieth-century records are still at the church.
 In some cases, the records are held at a neighbouring parish church.
 Covering dates are shown separately for registers of christenings (C), marriages (M) and burials (B).
 Please note that there may be gaps in the series of records between the covering dates shown, and those which have come to the attention of the compiler are mentioned in the Notes field..

 - Microfilm Copies — An increasing number of parish registers have been microfilmed in recent years, and some of these copies have become available at local libraries.
 The CRO will not normally produce the original registers if there are microfilm copies available.
 In a few cases, the registers themselves remain at the church, but microfilm copies may be available at the CRO and elsewhere.
-As well as the locations shown in the text, most microfilms of registers may be ordered through local LDS (Mormon) Family History Centres.
+As well as the locations shown in the text, most microfilms of registers could formerly be ordered through local LDS (Mormon) Family History Centres.
+This service ceased in September 2017, with images now digitized and available on-line.

 - Bishop’s Transcripts — The years for any surviving bishop's transcripts (BTs) is shown for each parish, but note that these did not always follow the calendar year (January-December).
 All of these are at the CRO, and 95% of them have been microfilmed (with a few exceptions after 1900).
 As with the parish registers themselves, the original BTs will not be produced if they have been filmed.